Monitor Confluent Cloud Clients

 1. On the Confluent Cloud Console, browse to the environment and the cluster, and click Clients.

-2. For a specific principal, click the Producers, Consumers, or Consumer lag tabs to see applicable clients in the category.
+2. For a specific principal, click the Producers, Consumers, Consumer lag, or Share groups tabs to see applicable clients in the category.

-For each principal, aggregate client metrics are displayed.
+For each principal, you can see client metrics.

 3. To see consumer lag information, click the Consumer lag tab.